eoinkelly/notes/cryptography/serious-cryptography-book.md

 	* TODO: why exactly?

-Categories
+### Categories of cipher

+We can categorise ciphers in a few ways

 * symmetric encryption
     * encrypting key and decrypting key are the same (or one can be easily derived from the other via a transformation)
-	* note: this does not mean the encryption and decryption ciphers are exactly the same, only that they use the same key as input
+	* note: this does not mean the encryption and decryption **ciphers** are exactly the same, only that they use the same key as input
 * "input processing" type
 	* block algorithm: complete blocks are encrypted
 		* examples: AES, IDEA, Blowfish, DES, RC5, RC6
 	* stream algorithm: data is encrypted as it arrives
-    	* ??? at single byte level or single bit? presumably byte
+    	* can operate on single byte or single bit
 		* examples: RC4
 * classical cipher
-    * encryption and decryption can happen in your head on pen+paper
+    * encryption and decryption can happen in your head or pen+paper

 ### Classical ciphers